 Farmers markets can help you eat healthy on a budget.
 Explore the resources below to find a local farmers market, learn about SNAP/EBT and Market Bucks at farmers markets, and make the most of your farmers market shopping experience.

 Use the following map to find a farmers market near you.
 Farmers markets marked with green map pins accept SNAP/EBT and offer Market Bucks.
-Pink pins are markets that accept SNAP/EBT, but do not offer Market Bucks.
-(Find out more about the SNAP/EBT and Market Bucks programs below the map.)
+Find out more about SNAP/EBT and Market Bucks below the map.

 To find a complete list of Minnesota farmers markets, use the Minnesota Grown Directory.

 SNAP/EBT customers can double their purchasing power at participating farmers markets.
-Every $1 of SNAP/EBT benefits spent is matched by $1 in Market Bucks — up to $10!
-Hunger Solutions Minnesota administers the program and has more on their Market Bucks Info for Farmers Markets website.
+Every $1 of SNAP/EBT benefits spent is matched by $1 in Market Bucks — up to $10 every time a customer visits the market!
+Hunger Solutions Minnesota administers the program and has flyers and brochures available on their website.